Method #1: This dumps all of the model's property's, including the _data property.

 Inspecting the contents of Magento models using debug() vs var_dump()

 When you are developing for Magento, it is often helpful to see the contents of a Model.
-A model is a pretty complex object, so when you want to inspect the contents of the model, you generally don’t want to see all of it’s properties – all you’re really wanting to see is the contents of the _data property, which is the array that contains all of the attributes/fields that have been retrieved from the database.
+A model is a pretty complex object, so when you want to inspect the contents of the model, you generally don’t want to see all of its properties – all you’re really wanting to see is the contents of the _data property, which is the array that contains all of the attributes/fields that have been retrieved from the database.

 Typically, when inspecting a model, I’ve used one of the following methods: